VitalyMalakanov/mcp-thinking/README.md

+# MCP Thinking

-# Enhanced Sequential Thinking Server 🧠
+Enhanced MCP Server: Advanced Tool for LLM Sequential Thinking

 An advanced Model Context Protocol (MCP) server designed to facilitate and enhance the structured thinking processes of Large Language Models (LLMs).
 It provides a robust framework for reasoning chains, tree-like thought structures, metacognitive analysis, and adaptive planning.